WICG/indexed-db-observers/EXPLAINER.md

 // Example options object.
 // Note: all default values are false (or null for ranges).
 The only required attribute is 'operations', and it can't be empty.
 options: {
-  transaction:  false,  // Includes a readonly transaction in the observer callback, over all the object stores we're observing.
+  transaction:  false,  // Includes a 'snapshot' transaction in the observer callback, over all the object stores we're observing.
   values: false, // Includes the values of each row changed.
   noRecords: false, // Removes all records ('records' is null), and just tells us when things change.
   onlyExternal: false,  // Optionally listen for changes from only other database connections.